bibliotekue/applied-data-analysis/README.md

 # Applied-Data-Analysis

-The course notes for the Applied Data Analysis in Python course at the University of Bristol.
+__The course notes for the Applied Data Analysis in Python course at the University of Bristol.__

+---

 Over the years, Python has become a very popular tool for analysing data.
 These days it comes with support from many tools to do machine learning, data querying, neural networks and exploratory analysis.